rixx/cutebit-content/content/conferences/djangoconeu17-03.md

 * *Separate datastores and servers*, provides also different levels of security for different datasets.
 * *Figure out how to communicate between services*

-## Interservice communication
+## Inter service communication

 * Direct connections (with or without discovery via an Orchestrator): leads to lots of connections.
 * Centralized Routing
 * Shared message Bus

-Tradeoff decisions:
+Trade-off decisions:

 * *Centralized communcation*: great to handle, but single point of failure vs *Distributed communication*: Nasty partly failures.
 * *At-least-once delivery*: some messages duplicated vs *At-most-once delivery*: messages may be lost